rezendi/ykarma/README.md

 This is admittedly a "rating", but one still very different from e.g. "social credit", and rating vendors as opposed to users seems a reasonable thing to do.

+### Can't I just make multiple accounts and funnel their weekly allocation to myself?

+This is known in the infosec biz as a "sibyl attack" and fortunately there are a lot of notional ways for communities to prevent sibyls: two-factor authentication so ensure each account has a phone associated with it, making sibyls both inconvenient and expensive; only allowing accounts with emails from a particular domain;  requiring X established accounts to vouch for any new one before it can join; simply having trusted administrator accounts approve each new account; etcetera.

 ### What else is on the notional roadmap?

 Lots of stuff, including: